 “Most redness is going to be caused by allergies or dryness and is not spread from person to person,” said Dr. White.

 Consider the following when treating red eyes:

 1. Red eyes due to allergies

 For red itchy eyes caused by allergies, Dr. White advises over-the-counter medicines, used in the morning and at night.
 These drops work best if they are started about a week before allergy season and continued each day until the allergen is no longer active.

 2. Red eyes due to dryness, wind or dust

 Artificial tears work well if the cause is dryness or exposure something such as wind or dust.
 Dr. White typically advises using eye drops a few times a day.
 Putting the drop in the refrigerator can also provide extra relief but is not always necessary.

 3. Red eyes that are swollen

 Cold compresses can be very helpful for red, swollen eyes.
 Dr. White typically advises a cold washcloth or ice pack to be used as needed but for no longer than 10 minutes at a time.

-“Red eye” drops, such as Visine and Clear Eyes, can be helpful, but should only be used for a short time.
+“Red eye” drops can be helpful but should only be used for a short time.

-“Using a drop such as Visine or Clear Eyes does not treat the problem,” said Dr. White.
+“Using a drop such does not treat the problem,” said Dr. White.
 “These drops constrict the blood vessels and make the eye less red, but it does not address the reason for the redness.”

 In fact, as you keep using these drops, it can actually cause the eye to become redder because your blood vessels will become accustomed to the drug causing them to constrict.